Tech stocks lead Wall St. slump as investors shun risk

 “If investors are going to take profits then it will be from some of the bigger, high-growth names,” Nauman said.

-The small-cap Russell 2000 index , which is less sensitive than its larger peers to global worries such as trade and yields, was down 1.18 percent.
+The small-cap Russell 2000 index , less sensitive than its larger peers to global worries such as trade and yields, was down 1 percent at 1,605.60 points, below its 200-day moving average.

-The CBOE Volatility Index .VIX, Wall Street’s “fear gauge,” rose 3.18 points to its highest since June 25.
+The CBOE Volatility Index .VIX, Wall Street’s “fear gauge,” rose 2.5 points, gaining for the fifth straight session to hit its highest since June 25.

-The gainers in the sea of red were the defensive utilities .SPLRCU and consumer staples .SPLRCS.
+The gainers in the sea of red were defensive sectors - utilities .SPLRCU and consumer staples .SPLRCS.

 The weakness in tech was led by semiconductor names after Swiss vacuum valve maker VAT Group (VACN.S) said demand from chip equipment makers was softening.

-The Philadelphia Semiconductor index .SOX sank 2.64 percent, with Intel (INTC.O) down 2.0 percent and Nvidia (NVDA.O) 4.7 percent.
+The Philadelphia Semiconductor index .SOX sank 2.19 percent, with Intel (INTC.O) down 1.7 percent.
+Nvidia (NVDA.O), down 4.2 percent, and AMD (AMD.O), down 5.7 percent, were also hit by Huawei’s [HWT.UL] plan to make chips for servers.

 “It is a perfect storm for technology right now with the tariff war with China and weaker demand for chips,” Nauman said.

 Luxury stocks were another casualty of worries of slowing China demand, sparked by LVMH’s (LVMH.PA) results.
-Jeweler Tiffany (TIF.N), handbag makers Michael Kors (KORS.N) and Tapestry (TAP.N) tumbled between 4.9 and 7.2 percent.
+Jeweler Tiffany (TIF.N), handbag makers Michael Kors (KORS.N) and Tapestry (TPR.N) tumbled between 5.8 percent and 8 percent.

-Sears Holdings (SHLD.O) plunged 33.3 percent.
-The debt-laden retailer is preparing to file for Chapter 11 bankruptcy protection as early as Friday, sources said.
+Sears Holdings (SHLD.O) plunged 30.3 percent.
+The debt-laden retailer is preparing to file for Chapter 11 bankruptcy protection as early as Friday, sources told Reuters.

-Declining issues outnumbered advancers for a 3.42-to-1 ratio on the NYSE and a 2.46-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 3.18-to-1 ratio on the NYSE and a 2.32-to-1 ratio on the Nasdaq.

-(This version of the story corrects difference between Dow’s record high and session low to 3.6 percent, from 4.5 percent, and for Nasdaq to 7.1 percent, from 7.8 percent in paragraph two)

-Reporting by Shreyashi Sanyal in Bengaluru
+Reporting by Shreyashi Sanyal in Bengaluru; Editing by Anil D'Silva